Coronavirus death toll rises by 34 in state, including 2 in Palm Beach County

 Deaths from coronavirus in Florida climbed by 34 to 2,447 in one day, including Palm Beach County rising by 2 to 337 -- daily declines in both data, the Florida Department of Health announced Saturday morning.

-New cases statewide declined to 927 from 1,212 Friday but higher than 651 Thursday for a total of 55,424, including an increase of 133 in Palm Beach County after 86 Thursday.
+New cases statewide deceased to 927 from 1,212 Friday but higher than 651 Thursday for a total of 55,424, including an increase of 133 in Palm Beach County after 224 Friday.

 In the state, deaths climbed by 49 Friday.
 One week ago, the rise was 42 in the state.
 The state record is 83 on Tuesday, April 28.
 The county's most was 17 on that date as well as that number May 21.